byteroad/hello-k8/README.md

-# Sample Kubernetes deployments
+# Kubernetes deployment of pygeoapi

-This directory contains a sample Kubernetes deployment of:
+This directory contains a Kubernetes deployment of:

 * A [pygeoapi](https://pygeoapi.io/) instance, configured to show the some collections from [DGT](https://www.dgterritorio.gov.pt/?language=en), currently OGC API - Maps.